galette-community/docker/README.md

 If you are upgrading from an earlier version, you can skip step 1, 2 and 4 below.

 1. Create folders corresponding to all the volumes in the next step.
 2. Optional: Create a file `config.inc.php` in the `config` folder.
 You can also copy [this](.example/config/config.inc.php) and alter it to suit your configuration.
+You can put in your database details up front, or wait until step 4.
 3. Start a container with the version of galette you want (e.g. V1.1.0) and the proper list of volumes.
     ```
     docker run  -d -p 8080:80 --name galette